teckel12/LuaTelemetry/README.md

 * Between flights (before armed), long-press Enter/dial and select `Reset telemetry` to reset telemetry values
 * If current sensor isn't present or _battery isn't fully charged when plugged in_, fuel gauge will be based on battery voltage
-* If fuel gauge isn't accurate, be sure you've set CLI values `smartport_fuel_unit` and `battery_capacity` correctly.
+* If fuel gauge isn't shown or accurate, be sure you've set CLI values `smartport_fuel_unit = percent` and `battery_capacity` correctly.
 Also, current sensor settings in the configurator need to be calibrated for proper amperage and fuel % data
 * Uses transmitter settings for RSSI warning/critical levels for bar gauge range and audio/haptic warnings
 * Uses transmitter settings for transmitter voltage min/max for battery bar gauge in screen title
 * If you change a telemetry sensor's unit (for example m to ft), power cycle the transmitter to see changes